Skip to content

 Evie was eleven months old.
 She was learning to pull herself up on furniture.
 She was beginning to make sounds that were almost words.
 She was doing these things inside the Walsh compound, behind the hedgerows, on the schedule the grandparents kept, in the household Brienne would later describe under oath.
 The system that surrounded her father was elaborate and expensive and it produced hearings and orders and billing disputes.
 It did not produce a single additional hour with his daughter.

 Farquharson would not be the last supervisor.
 She was the first of six.
-After her came others — each with their own complications, their own allegiances, their own reasons for not seeing what was in front of them.
+After her came others, each with their own complications, their own allegiances, their own reasons for not seeing what was in front of them.
 The supervision system that began in this Westchester courtroom would produce sixteen visits over the next year, conducted under six different supervisors, before ending permanently on a dark road in Chappaqua with two men in camouflage and what appeared to be baseball bats.

-But the pattern was established here, in the first visit, before the ink on the handwritten order had dried.
 The court appointed a supervisor.
 The supervisor met privately with one parent.
 The supervisor violated the court order.
 The father documented the violation.
 No one acted on it.

 The woman who promised no backroom deals conducted one before the first visit began.
 The judge who appointed her wanted the father to die on his own sword.
 The attorney who represented the woman who poisoned him said: “Understood.”